0xlorekeeper/FolkWarriors/README.md

 There are optional environment variables, most of which have sensible defaults if copied from `.env.local`:

 - `VUE_APP_API_URL` - the API URL to use - defaults to prod (which will throw CORS errors on local)
+- `ANCHOR_PROVIDER_URL` - the Solana RPC endpoint URL
+- `ANCHOR_WALLET` - the path to your Solana wallet keypair file

 ## Structure

-- `contracts` contains the solidity contracts for the game
+- `programs` contains the Solana smart contracts using Anchor framework
 - `frontend` contains the Vue code for the frontend
 - `migrations` contains migration files
 - `test` contains tests